 - UK Women in Finance Charter

 - BGC Partners (BGC) is committed to improving and promoting diversity and inclusion in the workplace.
 In September 2021, in the UK, BGC Partners signed up to the Women in Finance Charter, an HM Treasury initiative which backs the UK Government’s aspiration to create gender balance across the financial services industry.
 BGC Partners recognizes the value of diversity and the relationship between diversity and business performance.
 Signing up to the Women in Finance Charter highlights our commitment to improving gender diversity across our company.
-As of September 2021, we have 10% female representation in UK senior management; our target is to reach 25% senior women in the UK business by September 2027.
+When we signed up to the Charter in September 2021, we had 10% female representation.
+As of 30 September 2022, we have 11.2% female representation in senior management.
+We believe we are on track to meet our Charter target of 25% by our deadline of September 2027.

 - 10,000 Black Interns Programme

 - BGC Partners is pleased to support the 10,000 Black Interns programme, a new initiative in the UK co-founded by Dawid Konotey-Ahulu and Jonathan Sorrell seeking to offer 10,000 internships over 5 years, across 24 sectors, involving more than 700 companies.

 Across Financial and Professional Services, over 100 firms, including BGC Partners, will be taking part in a six-week internship programme offering young Black African, Black Caribbean and Black British students paid work experience.
 This will include students who are studying at/or recently graduated from (2018 onwards) a UK university or are taking a gap year having completed their A Levels with the intention of undertaking higher education.
 Interns will be given the opportunity to work in our London offices, to gain an in-depth knowledge of financial markets, develop their skills and build their professional network.
 The internships will take place in summer 2022.

 For further information, please visit the 10,000 Black Interns website.